Eurocc-Italy/dl_tui/README.md

 This is the user guide for the Data Lake as a Service Text User Interface (`dlaas-tui`) Python library.
 The TUI is used to query the Data Lake and run processing scripts on the files matching the query.

-The service is composed of:
+The Data Lake service is composed of:

   - a Cloud-based infrastructure with a VM running a MongoDB database instance.
-This database contains the metadata for all the files in the Data Lake, including the path to the actual corresponding file in the HPC parallel filesystem.
+This database contains the metadata for all the files in the Data Lake, including the path to the corresponding file in the HPC parallel filesystem.
-  - a HPC cluster which contains the actual files, stored in dual parallel filesystem/S3 mode.
+  - a HPC cluster which contains the files, stored in dual parallel filesystem/object storage (S3) mode.
 The HPC part runs the processing script sent by the user on the files matching the query.

 The library consists of three executables: `dl_tui`, `dl_tui_hpc` and `dl_tui_server`.

   * `dl_tui` is used to launch commands to the service API for interacting with the Data Lake.
-  * `dl_tui_hpc` is intended to be run on the machine with direct access to the files of the Data Lake (HPC) and runs the actual querying and processing.
+  * `dl_tui_hpc` is intended to be run on the machine with direct access to the files of the Data Lake (HPC) and runs the querying and processing.
   * `dl_tui_server` version is intended to be run on a cloud machine with access to the HPC infrastructure running Slurm.
 Its purpose is to parse the user input (query and processing script) and launch a Slurm job on HPC which calls the hpc version.

 ## Code structure